-Here are some tips on how you can restore the polished look of your granite surfaces.
+Here are our top tips on removing the cloudy film from your granite surfaces.

-Deep cleaning is a solution that will work most of the time.
-If you notice the film has slowly developed over time after cleaning has been neglected, chances are a deep cleaning session is in order.
-Cloudiness is more likely to form on kitchen countertops that are constantly used for meal preparation, and it’s usually caused by an accumulation of greasy food residue.
+Deep cleaning your granite countertops is the first step to improving their appearance.
+If you notice the cloudy film has slowly developed over time and regular cleaning has been neglected, chances are strong that a deep cleaning session is in order.
 Deep cleaning requires using a bit of elbow grease when you wipe the surface.
 If the haze comes off unevenly, you may want to try scrubbing with a stone-safe pad such as Granite Gold Scrub Sponge®.

 If you’d like to learn how to properly clean countertops made of granite and other natural stone, here’s a short video explaining how:

-When a hazy film appears after sealing your stone, it may be because you don’t know how to seal natural stone properly.
+You’re not alone if you don’t know how to seal natural stone properly.
 Spray Granite Gold Sealer® on the stone’s surface in 3-foot sections, then immediately wipe it into the stone with a lint-free cloth.
-While you cannot over-seal granite tiles or slabs, you may leave residue behind if the sealant isn’t absorbed.
-You have to work the sealant into the stone so it reaches the pores, so make sure to buff it dry with another lint-free cloth.
-Also, you have to let the sealant sit and cure for 24 hours before polishing.
+It’s good to know that you cannot over-seal granite tiles or slabs, but often residues are left behind when the sealant isn’t fully absorbed into the granite, continuing the cloudiness issues.
+You have to work the sealant into the stone so it penetrates the pores, that’s why we recommend that you buff it dry with another separate, clean lint-free cloth.
+Once sealed, let the sealant sit and cure for 24 hours before going to the next step, polishing.

-It’s easy to get used to the nice and glossy look of honed granite surfaces.
-When they haven’t been polished in a while, they may look as if a cloudy film has formed, but this may just be a case of a dull appearance.
-Keep in mind polishing comes after sealing and not the other way around.
+Now that your sealant has dried, polish your granite countertop to enhance shine and luster.
+When you skip polishing your granite, or if it hasn’t been polished in a while, your granite countertops can look as if a cloudy film has formed, but this dull appearance is easily remedied.
+Keep in mind that polishing comes after sealing andnever the other way around.
 The key to getting the most out of Granite Gold Polish® is to work it right into the stone with a firm buffing motion.